wovo/torsor/readme.md

 - subtract two torsors, which yields its base

-More formally: the library provides a final class template *torsor/<typename B>*.
+More formally: the library provides a final class template *torsor\<typename B>*.
 The type B must have a constructor that can be called with a single value 0.

-The class T = torsor/<B> supports the following operations:
+The class T = torsor\<B> supports the following operations:

-- default constructor, copy constructor, assignment operator, destructor
+- default constructor, copy constructor, assignment operator

 - for each T t and X x: ( t + x ), ( x + t ), ( t - x ), ( x - t )

-<BR> These operators are provided if and only if
-they are available for B and X.
+ These operators are provided if and only if they are available for B and X.
  The result is a torsor of the decltype( t op x ).

 - for each T t and X x: ( t += x ), ( t -= x )

-<BR> These operators are provided if and only if
-they are available for B and X.
+ These operators are provided if and only if they are available for B and X.
  The result is a reference to the (modified) t.

 - for each t and torsor/<C> c: ( t > c ), ( t >= c ), ( t < c ),
 ( t <= c ), ( t ==c ), ( t!= c )

-<BR> These operators are provided if and only if
-they are available for B and C.
+ These operators are provided if and only if they are available for B and C.
  The result is the result of t op c.

 All operators are const and constexpr, where appropriate.
 There are currently no exception annotations